1) Research and finding your inspirations

 Technical Drawing

-When finalizing your design, it is helpful to create a detailed sketch known as a technical drawing.
-The illustration shows all the seams, stitching, finishings, and trimmings used to make the product, as it will help with figuring out your cost structure for manufacturing.
+Creating a detailed sketch or technical drawing is helpful when finalizing your design.
+The illustration shows all the seams, stitching, finishings, and trimmings used to make the product, which will help you determine your manufacturing cost structure.

 (see below)